 05) Reduce Negative Air Flow

+Part of your radon gas removal efforts should be stopping radon gas from even entering your home in the first place.
 Negative airflow, or pressure, in your house, is when more air leaves your house than is added.
 It can have many positive aspects including naturally cooling your home.
 When hot air rises throughout your house and back outside, cooler air from your basement or your first floor will get sucked up and carried through your house.
-Although this is good for cooling your home in the summer, when the air contains radon, it can actually be a bad thing.
+Although this is good for cooling your home in the summer, when the air contains radon gas, it can actually be a bad thing.

 Try holding a tissue next to the bottom edge of your basement door and see if it blows out.
 If you have a drafty basement door, then the radon gas can get pulled upstairs and throughout your home.

 Similar to a smoke or carbon monoxide detector, a radon gas detector will alert you if radon levels reach dangerous levels.
 Unfortunately, radon gas detectors aren’t usually sold at hardware stores likes Lowe’s or Home Depot yet.
-But radon detectors can be easily purchased online at Amazon.com for around $300 and under.
-It felt very good to watch my radon gas levels drop from 20+ to 1.9 over a few days.
+But radon detectors can be easily purchased online for around $100-$200.
+It felt very good to watch my radon gas levels drop from 20+ to 1.9 over a few days after I had a contractor help us with our radon gas removal.

-Make sure you read the reviews before you buy.
+Make sure you read the reviews before you buy a radon gas detector.
 They aren’t as simple as installing a smoke detector.
 Some radon detectors require several days to calibrate or need to be serviced on a regular basis.

+If you suspect that you might have a radon gas issue then buy a radon gas test kit and start researching radon gas removal ASAP.
 I’m really glad I saw that radon test on sale in the hardware store.
 Hopefully, this info on my radon gas mitigation experience helped.
-Please learn from my mistake and keep your family safe from radon.
+Please learn from my mistakes and keep your family safe from radon gas.
 Good luck!